equivalent/equivalent.github.io/_posts/til/2016-03-02-removing-old-remote-branches-in-bulk.markdown

+---
+layout: til_post
-# Removing old release branches
+title:  "Removing old release branches"
+categories: til
+disq_id: til-18
+redirect_from:
+  - "/tils/18"
+  - "/tils/18-removing-old-release-branches"
+---

 After some time release branches piles up and we may want to clean up our Github from old `live-*` branches